Wellington Eye Centre Optometrist

 Joining the New Zealand Police Force (NZPF) is a significant career choice.
 It demands physical and mental fitness, integrity, and adaptability.
-There is a thorough application process to ensure applicants are ready to take on the role.
+There is a thorough application process to ensure that applicants are ready to take on the role.
 An important aspect of this process is ensuring that NZ Police recruits meet certain health and vision requirements.

 Why does my vision affect my application?